quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Immediate Close

-An endpoint sends a CONNECTION_CLOSE frame to terminate the connection immediately.
-A CONNECTION_CLOSE causes all open streams to immediately become closed; open streams can be assumed to be implicitly reset.
+An endpoint sends a CONNECTION_CLOSE or APPLICATION_CLOSE frame to terminate the connection immediately.
+Either frame causes all open streams to immediately become closed; open streams can be assumed to be implicitly reset.
 After sending or receiving a CONNECTION_CLOSE frame, endpoints immediately enter a draining period.

-During the draining period, an endpoint that sends a CONNECTION_CLOSE frame SHOULD respond to any subsequent packet that it receives with another packet containing a CONNECTION_CLOSE frame.
+During the draining period, an endpoint that sends a CONNECTION_CLOSE or APPLICATION_CLOSE frame SHOULD respond to any subsequent packet that it receives with another packet containing either close frame.
 To reduce the state that an endpoint maintains in this case, it MAY send the exact same packet.
-However, endpoints SHOULD limit the number of CONNECTION_CLOSE messages they generate.
-For instance, an endpoint could progressively increase the number of packets that it receives before sending additional CONNECTION_CLOSE frames.
+However, endpoints SHOULD limit the number of packets they generate containing either close frame.
+For instance, an endpoint could progressively increase the number of packets that it receives before sending additional packets.

 Note: